-But the good news is that THAT is not what interests us.
-It is much more productive to compare your own downloads scores and to measure your own evolution. 💪
+But the good news: THAT isn’t what interests us.
+It’s much more productive to compare your own download scores and to measure your own evolution. 💪

 Comparing episodes: the key to tracking your progress

-To be able to learn from your data, it is best if you compare it over a longer and more gradual period of time.
+To be able to learn from your data, it’s best if you compare it over a longer and more gradual period of time.